ExodusMovement/cryptocompare/README.md

 ### `priceFull()`

-Get all the current trading info (price, vol, open, high, low etc) of any list of cryptocurrencies in any other currency.
+Get all the current trading info (price, vol, open, high, low, etc.) of any list of cryptocurrencies in any other currency.

-`priceFull(fsym, tsyms[, tryConversion])`
+`priceFull(fsyms, tsyms[, tryConversion])`

 - `fsyms` (Array of Strings | String) From Symbol(s)
 - `tsyms` (Array of Strings | String) To Symbol(s)